rm511130/PCF4CAS/README.md

 ## Guidelines for this Workshop
 - This workshop includes presentations, demos and hands-on labs.
 - The labs are interdependent and must be executed in order.
-- Use the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) to claim a user-id for this workshop.
+- Please use the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) to claim a user-id for this workshop.
 For example, Ralph Meira is user1.
-- Update the [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) as you progress through the Labs, by placing an "x" in the appropriate column.
+- Update the same [Workshop Google Sheet](https://drive.google.com/open?id=1YcaNLkBqXHgYZch6yV8Kvf2G2AUG-trKSQQvejpstv8) as you progress through the Labs, by placing an "x" in the appropriate column.
 - When carrying out hands-on labs, you can cut-&-paste the commands shown `in boxes like this one`.
-However, when issuing commands, please make sure to alter the user-id to match the one you have claimed, e.g.:
+However, when issuing commands, please make sure to alter the userID to match the one you have claimed, e.g.:
   - `ssh -i fuse.pem ubuntu@user3.ourpcf.com` is for `user3`
   - `ssh -i fuse.pem ubuntu@user15.ourpcf.com` is for `user15`
 - Don't get stuck.
 Ask for help.
 The goal is to learn concepts and understand how Pivotal can help CAS be successful.